 Nonetheless, conceptually, you want to showcase your smarts and intelligence and build an image that attracts people.
 An expert image.

-Strategically, the move to make is to do things experts would do like post great articles, write good books, share stories of success with clients, keep a blog, have a professional photo of yourself.
+* Strategically, do things that experts would do like post articles, write books, share success stories, have a professional photo, show education, give talks, highlight media appearances, and make videos.

 The Expert Website